- Last Updated Date:

 Regional Advisory for the coastal areas of southeastern Sabah

 Foreign Affairs, Trade and Development Canada advises against non-essential travel to the coastal areas of southeastern Sabah, from the district of Beluran in the north to the town of Tawau in the south and all nearby islands, due to the risk of kidnapping and violence.
-These areas include, but are not limited to, the beaches of Sandakan, resorts along both the Kinabatangan River (district of Sukau) and the Sabahan River (district of Kunak), and the islands of Kapalai, Lankayan, Ligitan, Mabul, Mataking, Pom Pom, Selingan, and Sipadan.
+These areas include, but are not limited to, the beaches of Sandakan, resorts along both the Kinabatangan River (district of Sukau) and the Sabahan River (district of Kunak), and the islands of Kapalai, Lankayan, Ligitan, Mabul, Mataking, Pom Pom, Selingan, Singamata, Sipadan, and other resort islands off the shores of Semporna.
 Consult the Security tab for more information.

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The purpose of this Travel Advice is to provide up-to-date information to enable you to make well-informed decisions.

 Clashes between Philippine gunmen and Malaysian authorities occurred from February to March 2013, resulting in several deaths.
 This area was declared a Special Security Area by the Malaysian government.
 Monitor local media and follow the advice of local authorities.